hasush/mnist_train_test_server/README.md

 https://github.com/hasush/mnist_train_test_server/blob/main/Resource/Images/inference_server.png
 https://github.com/hasush/mnist_train_test_server/blob/main/Resource/Images/launch_server.png

-These outputs correspond to the values of the first 6 images in the MNIST train set.
-The output is the true label and the label predicted by the trained classifier.
-These value can be accessed directly by going to the inference server.
-It can also be accessed indirectly using the launch server which calls the inference server and returns its value.
+These outputs correspond to the values of the first 6 images in the MNIST test set.
+The outputs are the true label and the label predicted by the trained classifier.
+These values can be accessed directly by going to the inference server.
+The classifier output can also be accessed indirectly using the launch server which calls the inference server and returns its value.